idh-cologne-sprachverarbeitung-mit-r/exercise-04/README.md

 - i) Create a data frame to store information about persons and assign it to `i`.
 The data frame should contain columns for `name` (char.), `age` (numeric), `address` (char.), and `knowsR` (logical).
 Add data for two persons with made-up data, one that knows R and one that doesn't.
 - j) Assign the mean age to variable `j`.
 - k) Create a variable `k` and assign it a sub-data frame that only contains people that know R (without re-entering everything)
 - m) Let's assume that we would like to encode linguistic properties of a text.
-The text is "the dog barks.", and you find prepared vectors with the data in the file `R/exercise.R`.
+The text is "the dog barks.", and you find prepared vectors with the data in the file `R/exercise.R` (words, pos, lemmas).
 Define a variable `m` that contains a data frame with each type of information as one column.
-Add a fourth column with the length of the tokens (using the function `nchar()`).
+Add a fourth column called "length" with the length of the tokens (using the function `nchar()`).

 ## Step 4